Published Video in Under 3 Minutes - How I Built an AI Film Crew on AWS

 Branch 1: Rekognition - Visual Intelligence Per Frame

-response = rekognition_client.detect_labels(
+response = rekognition.detect_labels(

-Image={"S3Object": {"Bucket": bucket, "Name": key}},
+Image={"S3Object": {"Bucket": "my-bucket", "Name": "frames/frame_0042.jpg"}},

 MaxLabels=20,